loopx-web3/loopx-consumer/README.md

-# loopx-consumer
+# LoopX Network Consumer
-LoopX Network Consumer
+Tool used for LoopX Network data consumption from chains.